hl7-eu/cancer-common/input/pagecontent/conceptualmodel.md

 Based on this timeline diagram reported in Figure 1 and Figure 2 of the [Cancer Journey](journey.html), and on the discussions had on it, and taking inspiration from mCODE, the first version of European Cancer Common Conceptual Model is under development.

 In detail, the European Cancer Common Conceptual Model defines the minimum, extensible, non-exhaustive set of concepts (and their relationship) needed to represent a typical cancer journey starting from the diagnosis considering the disease progression, the treatment and its response evaluation, and patient follow-up including outcomes to support primary and secondary data use.
-As mentioned, in the first period the activity will be **focused only on solid cancer on adult patients**.
+As mentioned, in the first period the activity will be **focused only on solid cancer on adult patients**. (see Figure below)

-The Figure below presents the draft on which we are working in a non-formal way, easily understandable also by clinicians, doctors and researchers.

 In details: